rusyasoft/rusyasoft.github.io/_posts/2018-07-29-cormen-insertionSort.md

 The black rectangle holds the key taken from A[j], which is compared with the values in shaded rectangles to its left.

-here formaly we call **Loop invariante**, when at the each iteration of for loop the subarray A[1..j-1] consists of the elements originally existed in A[1..j-1] subarray, but in sorted order.
+here formaly we call **Loop invariant**, when at the each iteration of for loop the subarray A[1..j-1] consists of the elements originally existed in A[1..j-1] subarray, but in sorted order.

 ## Analyzing algorithms
 **Analyzing** an algorithm has come to mean predicting the resources that the algorithm requires.